Skip to content

 1. Line shop every bet.
 The same game might be -110 at one book and -105 at another.
 Taking the better price is free EV.

 2. Track closing line value (CLV).
 Beating the close is the proof of edge.
-Beating the close at low-vig books is real money.
+Beating the close at low-vig books is real money; the workflow is in the CLV guide.

-You can compare current lines and see closing-line tracking on the NFL picks and NBA picks dashboards.
+You can compare current lines and see closing-line tracking on the NFL picks and NBA picks dashboards, and pull devigged probabilities from any tracked model on the model leaderboards.

 Devigging: what the line "really" thinks